EPCCed/tesseract-docs/user-guide/connecting.rst

 ::

     Host tesseract
-      HostName tesseract.epcc.ed.ac.uk
+      HostName tesseract-login1.dirac.ed.ac.uk
       User user
       ForwardAgent yes

 (remember to replace "user" with your username).

 The "Host cirrus" line defines a short name for the entry.
-In this case, instead of typing "ssh tesseract.epcc.ed.ac.uk" to access the Tesseract login nodes, you could use "ssh tesseract" instead.
-The remaining lines define the options for the "tesseract" host.
+In this case, instead of typing "ssh tesseract-login1.dirac.ed.ac.uk" to access the Tesseract login nodes, you could use "ssh tesseract-login1" instead.
+The remaining lines define the options for the "tesseract-login1" host.

--  ``Hostname tesseract.epcc.ed.ac.uk`` - defines the full address of the host
+-  ``Hostname tesseract-login1.dirac.ed.ac.uk`` - defines the full address of the host
 -  ``User username`` - defines the username to use by default for this host (replace "username" with your own username on the remote host)